Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Usability

-Nextiva’s drag-and-drop call flow builder is one of the simplest and most user-friendly we tested in our review of business phone systems.
-This easy-to-use visual tool lets anyone without prior experience managing a modern phone system set up a menu for callers and route calls based on set days, times, locations and devices without hassle.
-More complex routing activities, like round-robin ringing for a sales team, are suggested through drop-down menus that ensure you’re able to use your phone system to its fullest potential.
+Nextiva’s drag-and-drop call flow builder is one of the simplest and most user-friendly we tested in our annual review of business phone systems.
+This easy-to-use visual tool lets anyone without prior experience.
+Even beginners will manage setting up a menu for callers and route calls based on set days, times, locations and devices without hassle.
+More complex routing activities, like round-robin ringing for a sales team, are suggested through drop-down menus, ensuring you’re able to use your phone system to its fullest potential.

-Once the system is set up, you can begin making or receiving calls from any internet-connected device with the mobile app, desktop app or standard office IP softphone — we like that switching between devices on voice or video calls is seamless.
+Once the system is set up, you can begin making or receiving calls from any internet-connected device with the mobile app, desktop app or standard office IP softphone.
+We really like how seamless the experience feels when switching between devices on voice or video calls.
 Plus, features like Call Pop provide you with a wealth of caller information, including the caller’s previous interactions, survey responses, satisfaction score and total account value to help provide personalized service.
 This makes for a user-friendly experience that benefits the employee and the caller.

 Nextiva Features